 SECTION WILL APPLY EVEN IF AN EXCLUSIVE REMEDY UNDER THIS AGREEMENT HAS FAILED OF ITS ESSENTIAL PURPOSE.

 Term and Termination.
-The term of Agreement (“Term”) will commence upon Your acceptance and will remain in effect for one (1) year; thereafter the Term shall automatically renew for successive one (1) year periods, subject to payment by You applicable subscription fees, unless Stave notifies you of its intention not to renew prior to expiration of the then-•‐current Term.
-You may terminate this Agreement at any time and for any reason by giving written notice to Stave; provided, however, that You will not be entitled to a refund of any fees paid hereunder.
-Stave may terminate this Agreement, effective immediately upon written notice to You if You: (a) fail to pay any portion of the subscription fees when due and fail to cure such non-•‐payment within thirty (30) days after receipt of notice of same; or (b) if You otherwise breach any provision of this Agreement.
+The term of Agreement (“Term”) will commence upon Your acceptance and will remain in effect for one (1) year.
 Upon expiration or termination of this Agreement, Your rights to use or access the App terminate, and the App must be removed from Your instance of the ServiceNow Platform.

+NOTHING FOLLOWS